Synthian/LiveSplit.Bastion/README.md

 ## Options (Edit Splits > Settings)

 #### Split Modes
 **IL Mode** - Your (single) split will start when you enter a level from the Bastion, and will end when exiting.
-Resets are all manual.
-Turning IL mode on disables all other settings.
+Resets upon using the Skyway in the Bastion, if you have reset enabled.
+All other settings are ignored.
 **Skyway** - Auto splitting will occur at loss-of-control at the end of each level (typically at the skyway).
 **Level Load** - Auto splitting will occur at the appearance of the load screen at the end of each level.

 #### Basic Settings

 **Start** - Toggles automatically starting splits.
 **Reset** - Toggles automatically resetting.
+In Skyway and Load Level modes, this is done upon finishing loading into Rippling Walls.
 **Split** - Toggles splitting after completing each level.
 **End** - Toggles splitting at the end of the game.